atty303/konaste-linux/README.md

 [コナステ (konaste)](https://p.eagate.573.jp/game/eacloud/re/video/video_top.html)
 games on Linux.
 This tool aims to be “simple,” not “one‑click easy.”
-You’ll need to perform the required setup manually following the guide, but in return you gain the flexibility to apply unsupported configurations.
+You’ll need to perform the required setup manually following the guide, but in return you gain the flexibility to customize the configuration to your liking and work with future dependencies updates.

 Currently, it supports the following games: